 While the terms sex and gender are often used interchangeably, they actually have distinct meanings.
 The distinction between the two was first proposed by a sexologist in the 1950s, and it’s now widely recognized, including by large organizations such as the World Health Organization.
 This post will look at what the differences are between the two, as well as the differences between gender identity, gender expression, and sexual orientation.

 Sex is biologically based, and we are born as male or female based on our genes.
-Two X chromosomes and you have a female, an X plus a Y chromosome you have a male.
+Two X chromosomes and you have a female, while an X plus a Y chromosome makes a male.
 As a side note, this means that the sex of the baby is based on whether the sperm that fertilized the ovum bore an X or a Y chromosome; the maternal contribution is always an X chromosome.

 There are a variety of sex chromosome disorders, including those with an extra X chromosome or an extra Y chromosome.
 Some people with genetic variations in sex chromosomes are born as intersex, with sex characteristics that don’t neatly fit into the male or female norm.
 This may occur in up to 2% of births in the United States.
-In the past, the term hermaphrodite was used, but it’s no longer considered acceptable to refer to humans.
+In the past, the term hermaphrodite was used rather than intersex, but it’s no longer considered acceptable to refer to humans.
 Its use is limited to biology to describe organisms, such as earthworms and snails, that have both male and female sex organs.

 Intersex humans may have variations in internal and external anatomy as well as sex hormones.
 Intersex characteristics may be visibly apparent, but in some cases, they can only be identified through genetic testing.
 At the time of birth, a sex is assigned arbitrarily, and in some cases, surgery will be performed to make the infant/child conform more closely to the assigned sex.
 These children are typically raised as the gender associated with the assigned sex.